Deconfounding age effects with fair representation learning when assessing dementia: Experiments

 \subsection{Datasets}

-\paragraph{DementiaBank} DementiaBank\footnote{\url{https://dementia.talkbank.org/}} is the largest available public dataset for assessing cognitive impairments using speech, containing 473 narrative picture descriptions from subjects aged between 45 and 90 \citep{dembank}.
-In each sample, a participant talks about what is happening in a clinically validated picture.
-There is no time limit in each session, but the average description lasts about a minute.
+\paragraph{DementiaBank} DementiaBank\footnote{\url{https://dementia.talkbank.org/}} is a {\em relatively} large public dataset for assessing cognitive impairments using speech, containing 473 narrative picture descriptions from subjects aged between 45 and 90 \cite{dembank}.
+In each sample, a participant talks about what is happening in a clinically validated picture (i.e., the ``cookie-theft picture''\footnote{\url{http://languagelog.ldc.upenn.edu/myl/OldCookieTheft.png}}).
 79 samples are excluded due to missing age information.
-In the remaining data samples, 182 are labeled `control', and 213 are labeled `dementia'.
-All participants have mini-mental state estimation (MMSE) scores \citep{folstein1975mini} between 1 and 30 \footnote{A higher MMSE score corresponds to a healthier estimated cognitive ability -- scores 24 to 30 typically indicate a healthy state, 18-23 usually indicate mild cognitive impairment (MCI), and scores below 17 indicate dementia (or other type of cognitive impairment).
-To formulate a binary classification task, we label all of MCI and dementia as `dementia'.}.
+In the remaining data samples, 182 are labeled `control' (negative), and 213 are labeled `dementia' (positive).
 Of all data samples containing age information, the mean is 68.26 and standard deviation is 9.00.

-\paragraph{Famous People} The Famous People dataset \citep{WLL-celebrity-dataset} contains 252 transcripts from 17 people (8 with dementia including Gene Wilder, Ronald Reagan and Glen Campbell, and 9 healthy controls including Michael Bloomberg, Woody Allen, and Tara VanDerveer), collected and transcribed from publicly available speech data (e.g., press conferences, interviews, debatse, talk shows).
+\paragraph{Famous People} The Famous People dataset \cite{WLL-celebrity-dataset} contains 252 transcripts from 17 people (8 with dementia including Gene Wilder, Ronald Reagan and Glen Campbell, and 9 healthy controls including Michael Bloomberg, Woody Allen, and Tara VanDerveer), collected and transcribed from publicly available speech data (e.g., press conferences, interviews, debates, talk shows).
 Seven data samples are discarded due to missing age information.
 Among the remaining samples, there are 121 labeled as control and 124 as impaired.
 Note that the data samples were gathered across a wide range of ages (mean 59.25, standard deviation 13.60).
 For those people diagnosed with dementia, there are data samples gathered both before and after the diagnosis, and all of which are labeled as `dementia'.
-The Famous People dataset permits for early detection several years before diagnosis, which is a more challenging classification task than DementiaBank.

-Older participants in both DementiaBank (Figure \ref{subfig:dembank}) and the Famous People dataset (Figure \ref{subfig:Famous People}) are more likely to have cognitive impairments.